Steven-Grevera/ENC4265/manual.md

 *Figure 49: Image showing what happens when you select to buy more Karuta Cards.
 Image Taken By: Steven Grevera*

-5 total options will be displayed at a single time and to refresh your options, you must spend a Magatama.
+Five total options will be displayed at a single time and to refresh your options, you must spend a Magatama.
 When a Karuta card is bought, a new one is not added.

-Any time the game is loaded or a corridor exploration ends and you load back into the hub world, your options offered will refresh free of charge.
+Any time the game is loaded, or a corridor exploration ends and you load back into the hub world, your options offered will refresh free of charge.

 ## All Karuta Cards List, Effects and Price